-Long-haul comfort with storage to keep layers, nutrition and hydration organized and within easy reach.
+We designed the Slope Runner Vest for long-haul comfort with enough storage to keep extra layers, nutrition and hydration organized and within easy reach.

-- Low-profile stretch pockets on chest fit a variety of flasks and hand bottles
+- Low-profile, water bottle‒friendly stretch pockets on the vest’s front fit a variety of flasks and hand bottles for instant access

-- Hydrophobic mono-mesh back panel for maximum airflow
+- The hydrophobic monomesh back panel provides maximum airflow and all-day comfort

 Body: 1.9-oz 100% recycled polyester ripstop with mechanical stretch and a DWR (durable water repellent) finish.